 Doing business in the digital age means being fast, efficient and available around the clock.
 Needless to say, paper meets none of these requirements.
 But what do you do when you have a document that needs to be signed and paper is not an option?
 Enter electronic signatures.

 One of the pioneers in this industry is called DocuSign and it does what it promises – it lets you sign documents, electronically.
-If you’ve tried this app and you’re looking for something different (or better), here are ten of the best DocuSign alternatives for 2020.
+If you’ve tried this app and you’re looking for something different (or better), here are the best DocuSign alternatives for 2020.